(Barossa Valley, World Heritage Area of Ningaloo Coast)

-Discover some of the fascinating marine life on this corral reef.
+Discover some of the fascinating marine life on this coral reef.
 A drift snorkel just a few metres offshore reveals a wealth of life, with huge staghorn coral formations, anemones, Clownfish, rays and sponge gardens.
 All snorkelling gear is provided.

 Fly from Exmouth to Perth today.
 The flight should take approximately 2.5hours.

 Sharon Weckenbrock ,

 "We are safely back home but still on Cloud 9 from the fabulous trip that you helped to put together for us!
 Everything worked just as I had hoped it would and in many cases, exceeded all expectations.